 During the first three weeks of the semester (or the third week equivalent for any session that is scheduled for less than 15 weeks), students may elect to take a course numbered below 500 on a Pass/No Pass basis.
-All graduate students should contact their academic advisors before enrolling in a graduate course on a Pass/No Pass basis.
-Refer to the Pass/No Pass Graded Work section, page 61 (undergraduate) or page 87 (graduate), for details on degree credit restrictions on courses taken on a Pass/No Pass basis.
-Students should consult their academic advisor before enrolling in any course on a Pass/No Pass basis.
+Consult the Schedule of Classes for the deadline to select the Pass/No Pass grade option for a specific course.
+All graduate students should contact their academic advisers before enrolling in a graduate course on a Pass/No Pass basis.
+Refer to the Pass/No Pass Graded Work section, undergraduate or graduate, for details on degree credit restrictions on courses taken on a Pass/No Pass basis.
+Students should consult their academic adviser before enrolling in any course on a Pass/No Pass basis.